Using Soracom Air on various devices

 Insert the Soracom Air SIM into your smarpthone.
 Insert a pin into the SIM card tray slot to push out the tray, then replace the SIM.

 Next, set up your APN settings.
-You can find the detailed Soracom APN settings in the Access Point (APN) Setup section.
+You can find detailed Soracom APN settings in the Access Point (APN) Setup section.

 Check whether the Air SIM is communicating